rustinmyeye/ErgoNodeAndroid/CONTRIBUTING.md

 # How to

-NeoTerm is a free software, so any contributions and any contribution types are welcomed!
+This is a free software, so any contributions and any contribution types are welcomed!